josephsmithberger/copy-paste-interrogate/README.md

 	- Adds an `HSeparator` between entries for spacing.
 	- Clears previously added entries on refresh.
 	- Sorts alphabetically by filename.
+	- Filters by search text (case-insensitive) against the contact display name.

 ### Adding a New Contact
 - Drop a `*.json` file into `res://scripts/chats/` (use the template as a starting point).